Friday, July 29, 2011

-Research findings from University of Minnesota, University of South Carolina, and University of Georgia support the importance of pairing the charity partner with the personality of the business.
+Research findings from University of Minnesota, University of South Carolina, and University of Georgia support the importance of pairing a charity partner with the personality of the business.
 Those researchers used one of the most basic dimensions in consumer psychology: promotion-focused versus prevention-focused.

 Prevention-focused shoppers put top priority on products and services which help them avoid losing what they have now.
 Promotion-focused shoppers put top priority on products and services which help them gain more than they have now.